Marquette vs. Michigan State: Odds, spread, over/under - NCAA Tournament Second Round

 Marquette vs. Michigan State Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup at several sportsbooks.
+See the odds, spread and over/under for this matchup listed at different sportsbooks.

 |Favorite